jnwltr/swagger-angular-generator/README.md

 generated inside Order.ts
 1. `in: header` definitions are ignored
 1. `get` and `delete` methods do not contain `body`
 1. swagger file should contain values for the keys `host` and `basePath` so that each generated service method can contain a link to the swagger UI method reference, e.g. `http://example.com/swagger/swagger-ui.html#!/Order/Order`
+1. we are skipping array-like structures, so only empty FormArray is created in generated forms

 #### Usage of NGRX modules

 ## Development

-* at least node 8 is needed
+* at least Node.js 8 is needed

 ### Docker image